Denis-Frizat/Denis-Frizat/README.md

 ### Hi there 👋

+My name is Denis and I make a BootCamp at Concordia University (Montréal).
+I am interrested in all things of Python, Datsacience and Machine Learning model

 <!--
 **Denis-Frizat/Denis-Frizat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.